-Applicants are encouraged to present their case for promotion in a concise manner, avoiding duplication where possible.
+You are encouraged to present your case for promotion in a concise manner, avoiding duplication where possible.

 When completing the application form via the applicant portal, you will be guided through the following sections of the form: